mikaelpatel/Cosa/README.md

 ----

 Atmega328P based Arduino boards (Uno, Mini, Nano, LilyPad, etc) are supported.
-Timers, EEPROM, UART (receiver) are not directly supported but planned.
-This also applies for Arduino Mega and Leonardo, and Attiny devices.
+Timers (1-n), EEPROM, UART (receiver) are not directly supported but planned.
+This also applies for Arduino Leonardo (USB), and Attiny devices.